AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * :ref:`Subprogram Termination` (only explicit except for functions which should always return in SPARK)

-  * the aliases constraints of |SPARK| (implicit - the subprogram shall not introduce any visible aliases between its parameters, accessed global objects, and return value if any, unless it is a traversal function, in which case its return value shall be a part of its traversed parameter, or
+  * the aliasing constraints of |SPARK| (implicit - the subprogram shall not introduce any visible aliases between its parameters, accessed global objects, and return value if any, unless it is a traversal function, in which case its return value shall be a part of its traversed parameter, or